 This lazy dog breed was originally bred to be a small companion dog and love to be pampered as well as fed their favorite Havanese dog food.
 Hailing from Cuba, these pup is named after the city of Havana and is the National Dog of the country.

 Certainly one of the most lazy dog breeds, and Poms are also loud guard dogs that will certainly let you know if there is something approaching.
 They need very little exercise, eat very little Pomeranian dog food, and do well in single households because they do not get along with everyone.

 Maltese are a great social lap dog.
 They are ideal for apartment dwellers and have very minimal exercise needs.
-If you’re looking for lazy dog breeds that would be ideal for urban households, the Maltese may be right for you!
+If you’re looking for lazy dog breeds that would be ideal for urban households and also one of the most beautiful small dogs around, the Maltese may be right for you!

-This breed does well with training based on positive reinforcement, but need to be socialized at a young age to make sure that they are not nippy to strangers.
-They tend to get along very well with cats.
+This breed is one of the very mild-tempered dogs, it does well with training based on positive reinforcement, but need to be socialized at a young age to make sure that they are not nippy to strangers or other animals.
+They tend to get along very well with cats too.

 RELATED: 25 Most Travel Friendly Dog Breeds

 Chihuahuas are not a good fit for a household with small children.
 They need obedience and socialization starting from a young age, since they tend to be nippy.

 The pug is a great family dog that gets along with strangers and other animals.
 They’re small size makes them perfect for apartment and city living, as well as low cost for Pugs eat little food.
 The poster child for brachycephalic dogs, they only need short walks around the block.

 Although they are charming and loving, the Pug can also be quite mischievous.
 They’ll keep you laughing, but aren’t the ideal breed for pet owners who spend a lot of time away from home.